Iran TV: Supreme leader backs government on gas price hikes

 It remains to be seen how many people have been injured, killed or arrested.
 Authorities on Saturday said only one person was killed, though other videos from the protests have shown people gravely wounded.

 In an address aired by state television Sunday, Khamenei said “some people had died and some centers destroyed,” without elaborating.
-He called violent protesters “bandits” who had been pushed into violence by counterrevolutionaries and foreign enemies of Iran.
+He called violent protesters “thugs” who had been pushed into violence by counterrevolutionaries and foreign enemies of Iran.

+“Setting a bank on fire is not an act done by the people.
+This is what thugs do,” Khamenei said.

 However, he made a point to back the decision of Iran’s relatively moderate President Hassan Rouhani and others to raise gasoline prices.
 Gasoline in the country still remains among the cheapest in the world, with the new prices jumping up to a minimum of 15,000 rials per liter of gas — 50% up from the day before.
 That’s 13 cents a liter, or about 50 cents a gallon.
 A gallon of regular gasoline in the U.S. costs $2.60 by comparison.